Maria-Wiatr/Report_AWSD/README.md

 ## Data architecture

+The data warehouse architecture is implemented entirely within **Microsoft Fabric**.
+The solution is organized as a master pipeline that orchestrates four sub-pipelines, each responsible for a specific stage of the data processing workflow:

 <img width="949" height="222" alt="image" src="https://github.com/user-attachments/assets/390302de-df9d-4f41-baa7-58c6420abc8b" />

-The pipeline runs entirely in **Microsoft Fabric** and follows the Medallion pattern:
+It follows the Medallion pattern:

 - **Bronze** — raw AWSD JSON ingested daily via HTTP GET, no transformation
 - **Silver** — deduplication, cleaning, standardisation, staging into dimension and fact tables